tugrulyatagan/simlorasf/README.md

 python3 paper.py
 ```

-## Source Code Structure
+## Software Architecture
+Source files of the simulation tool and their primary objectives are described below:

 ### main.py
-Command line interface for simulator.
-This file parses simulation inputs, executes simulation and reports results.
+Command line interface of the simulator.
+It parses simulation inputs, executes simulation and reports simulation results.

 ### simulation.py
-Core simulation methods and classes resides in this file. 'run' method is the core function that executes simulation steps.
+Core simulation methods and classes are defined. 'run' method is the core function that executes simulation steps.

 ### packet.py
-LoRa related packet information classes resides in this file.
-Methods for calculating transmission's duration, sensitivity, propagation and energy methods are in this file.
-Also SNIR matrix and packet status enumeration types are resides in this file.
+LoRa related packet information classes are defined.
+Methods for calculating transmission duration, receive sensitivity, propagation loss and transmission energy are in this file.
+Also SNIR matrix and packet status enumeration types resides in this file.

 ### node.py
-End node and gateway related classes resides in this file.
-Node traffic generator methods are defined in this file.
+End node and gateway related classes are defined.
+Also, node traffic generator methods are defined.

 ### topology.py
-LoRaWAN network topology information such as node and gateway locations are kept in the classes in this file.
-Also random topology generator method is resides in this file.
+LoRaWAN network topology information such as node and gateway locations are defined.
+Also, random topology generator method is defined.

 ### location.py
-Location class that keeps x and y coordinate of nodes or gateways resides in this file.
+Location class that keeps x and y coordinate of nodes or gateways are defined.

 ### paper.py
-This is an example application code for utilizing LoRa SF simulation framework.
-This example file generates figures and results in the paper.
+An example application code for utilizing LoRa spreading factor simulation Python framework.
+This example script generates figures and results in the paper.

-## Software Architecture
 ### UML Class Diagram
+Relationships between these classes can be seen in UML class diagram.

 ![Alt text](uml_class.png?raw=true "UML class diagram")